Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/special-materials.md

 depending upon the campaign and types of creatures they most commonly encounter.

+### Adamantine
-**Adamantine:** This ultrahard metal adds to the quality of a weapon or suit of armor.
+This ultrahard metal adds to the quality of a weapon or suit of armor.
 Weapons fashioned from adamantine have a natural ability to bypass hardness when sundering weapons or attacking objects, ignoring hardness less than 20.
 Armor made from adamantine grants its wearer